 Response Rate Matters: know why

 5ms monitors take 5 milliseconds to draw the pixels, while the 1ms monitors take only 1 millisecond for this task.
-Seemingly smaller response rates are better, but it is not always the case.
+Seemingly more minor response rates are better, but it is not always the case.
 The work you are doing on your PC determines whether you need a 1ms or 5ms monitor.
-To compare these 2 we will discuss which one of these will be better for your needs, such as gaming, video editing, watching movies, or streaming.
+To compare these 2, we will discuss which one of these will be better for your needs, such as gaming, video editing, watching movies, or streaming.

 Video editing demands carefully chosen display specifications.
 Along with having the right GPU, a good display is also necessary.
 Both 1ms and 5ms monitors will do good for video editing as there is not much difference between the two for this application.